ach-sr/open-auto-GUI/README.md

 # open-auto-gui
 GUI to open multiple programs or browser tabs at once.
-A more convinient way than editing the windows startup file.
+\nA more convinient way than editing the windows startup file.